antennapedia/antennapedia.com/src/thick/mc_okay.md

 "Clever girl," Reeder said.
 "We should hire her."

-He gnawed at his fountain pen and started sketching planes in his pocket notebook.
 Malcolm refrained from pointing out that she looked to be Reeder's age or older, because there was no point, and besides, she was coaxing one of her kids through reading a speech, and it was rather delightful to see somebody doing a job well.
 He got that so rarely in his line of work.
+He gnawed at his fountain pen and started sketching planes in his pocket notebook to distract himself.

 Later in the day the real show happened.
 Live cameras, the BBC, a class of kids who behaved with only a little mischief, a moment where Nicola dropped her cue and Miss Oswald picked it up for her and handed it back gracefully, and on to the photo opportunity.
 Malcolm watched Miss Oswald dodge Reeder with aplomb and maneuver herself so she was wedged between Nicola and her most adorable-looking student for most of the shooting.
 In his view this was the capstone of good judgement on top of an excellent performance.
 She'd made Nicola look almost intelligent, and that was a feat.